Heera Aur Pathar

 Heera Aur Pathar is a 1964 Pakistani Urdu language black-and-white film.

 It was the first film of Waheed Murad as a lead actor who also produced it.
 The film was released on 11 December 1964.
-Murad introduced film director Pervez Malik for the first time in the Pakistani cinema world.
-Also he had introduced film editor, M. Aqeel Khan, who would later receive the Nigar Award for his work in this movie.
+Murad introduced film director Parvez Malik for the first time to Pakistani cinema, marking his directorial debut.
+Also he had introduced film editor, M. Aqeel Khan, who would later receive the Nigar Award for his work in the movie.
 It was a hit film of 1964.